jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 Exploiting interaction to this degree is probably not helpful for a program this simple, but the same techniques can help with more complex programs.
-Even for a program this simple, using `C-c C-c` to split cases can be helpful.
+But even for a program this simple, using `C-c C-c` to split cases can be helpful.

 ## More pragmas